sambanova/ai-starter-kit/README.md

 To integrate SambaNova Cloud LLMs with this AI starter kit, update the API information by configuring the environment variables in the `ai-starter-kit/.env` file:

-- Create the `.env` file at `ai-starter-kit/.env` if it doesn't exist.
+- Create the `.env` file at `ai-starter-kit/.env` if the file does not exist.
 - Enter the SambaNovaCloud URL and API key in the `.env` file, for example:

 ```bash